Wensdy: 2010

-Wensdy often collaborates with American Rappers and did so in "GONNA GET IT" and MyB.O.D.Y.
+Wensdy often collaborated with American Rappers and did so in "GONNA GET IT" and MyB.O.D.Y.

-Wensdy describes her music as having a great influence from her earlier life and the desire to make people happy.
-Wensdy is aiming to release two mini albums this year, the first of which is set to be released in September and the second shortly after.
+Wensdy described her music as having a great influence from her earlier life and the desire to make people happy and this was ultimately achieved, Wensdy aimed to release two mini albums by 2014.

-Wensdy is currently planning a UK tour utilizing art, music, dance and fashion.
+The band has long since ended due to sudden unforeseen circumstances, but her music still lives on within the echo's of time. art, music, dance and fashion.